Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ADDITIONAL RESOURCES FOR RAYOL-CANADEL-SUR-MER

-➽ Where to stay: For a splurge, the Hotel Le Bailli De Suffren is a cocoon of restfulness right in front of the sea.
+➽ Where to stay: The best place for a splurge is the Hotel Le Bailli De Suffren, right in front of the sea.
 Otherwise, check out these other accommodation options at lower prices.

 ➽ Contact the Tourist Office for more information about Rayol-Canadel-sur-Mer.

-Sainte-Maxime is a laid-back, friendly town along the coast, the opposite of the hyped-up St Tropez and others like it.
+Sainte Maxime is a laid-back, friendly town along the coast, the opposite of the hyped-up Saint-Tropez and others like it.
 While many places are closed in winter on the Côte d'Azur, Sainte-Maxime is different and you won't have any problem finding a place to eat here.

 Its long coastline makes this a true beach town, where you can combine the sun and sea with the small streets of the old town and its weekly markets.